Blog

 It is Christmas morning.
 Christmas through the eyes of my two young boys.

-I think more than anything this year the term “Merry Christmas” has struck me most.
+This year, the term “Merry Christmas” has struck me most.
 What paradox and explosiveness in that perceived sentimental statement.

 Christmas is the specific time when Christians believe God came crashing into existence.
 It is when ideals and expectations and every other human limitation could be felt by the One who created all of us.
 Let that one sink in for a lifetime and more.

-We expect perfection now a days.
+We expect perfection nowadays.
 Perfect bodies.
 Perfect children.
 Perfect spouses.
 Perfect family members.
 Perfect societies.
 Perfect Christmas settings.

-Now that is a reason to have a Merry Christmas.
+Now, that is a reason to have a Merry Christmas.

 In search of the good, the true, and the beautiful.
 Here are some moments along the way.